Leadwerks/Documentation/primitives.md

 # Creating Primitives

-Primitives are simple geometry shapes that can be used as building blocks for your game levels.
+Primitives are simple geometric shapes that can be used as building blocks for your game levels.
 Four basic shapes are available:
 - Box
 - Wedge
 - Cylinder